Private Health Insurance is designed to cover the cost of private medical care for acute conditions.

 Different facilities have different prices for treatments and care.
 When you apply for your Health Insurance policy, your insurer will give a list of eligible facilities to choose from if you require treatment.

-If you choose to be treated at one of the top facilities where care is more expensive then your insurance policy will be more expensive.
+If you choose to be treated the top facilities where care is more expensive then your insurance policy will also be more expensive.

 Most policies have optional benefits and adjustable levels of cover that you can choose from when you take out your policy.
 The options you choose will affect the cost of your policy, making it either more or less expensive.

-This optional condition with your policy can lower the cost, making Health Insurance worth it.
-With this condition, your private cover will kick in if you are on the NHS waiting list for treatment for at least 6 weeks.
+This optional condition with many policies can lower the cost.
+With this in place, your private cover will kick in only if the NHS waiting list for the inpatient treatment you need is longer than 6 weeks, saving you money.

 An excess is an amount that you agree to pay to cover some of the cost of your treatment.
 The higher you set your excess, the cheaper your Medical Insurance policy will be.